 After lunch, visit Marsala, the charming city that gave birth to the world-famous fortified wine.
 Here, civilizations following one another over the centuries left important architectural remains, including the Thermal Baths dating from Roman times.
 The historic center of the city, whose main monument is the cathedral dedicated to St. Thomas of Canterbury, was founded by the Normans.

-After a tour of the fascinating baglio (Arab-style inner courtyard) and the modern underground barrique room, we’ll have a professional tasting at the historical wine cellars of Cantine Florio in Marsala accompanied by small tasting plates
+We will tour the fascinating baglio (Arab-style inner courtyard) and the modern underground barrique room, followed by a professional tasting at the historical wine cellars of Cantine Florio in Marsala accompanied by small tasting plates

 During this trip, we’ll be sure to have the iconic Sicilian pasta dish, Pasta alla Norma created in Catania, Sicily and named for the Bellini opera Norma.
 The original recipe is made with large macaroni, tomato, fried or grilled eggplants, grated ricotta salata, and basil.